ethereum/ethereum-org-website/src/content/developers/docs/web2-vs-web3/index.md

 This doesn't mean that all services need to be turned into a dapp.
 These examples are illustrative to show the main differences between web2 and web3 services.

-Most successful dapps put very small portions of their code on the blockchain as it's expensive.

 ## Web3 limitations

 Web3 has some limitations right now:

 - Scalability – transactions are slower on web3 because they're decentralized.
 Changes to state, like a payment, need to be processed by a miner and propagated throughout the network.
 - UX – interacting with web3 applicactions can require extra steps, software, and education.
 This can be a hurdle to adoption.
+- Cost – most successful dapps put very small portions of their code on the blockchain as it's expensive.

 ## Centralization vs decentralization